michaelborn/awesome-cfml-actions/README.md

-# Awesome CFML Github Actions
+# Awesome CFML GitHub Actions

 Awesome examples of Github Actions for CFML applications.

 ## The List

 * [CFFormat](cfformat.md) - auto-format your CFML on every push and every PR.